Bir Bikram 2: Reception

 Abhimanyu Dixit of The Kathmandu Post said the film was sexist, writing, "Even in Bir Bikram 2, both the male leads take sneaky pictures of Barsha Siwakoti's character without her knowledge.
-Is this acceptable behaviour?
-In one scene, a character blatantly says "Budi ko fariya ho ra chyatna lai?"
+Is this acceptable behavior?
+In one scene, a character blatantly says, "Budi ko fariya ho ra chyatna lai?"
 (Am I your wife's skirt to tear?).
 How's that not sexist?"
-This review received mix response from Nepali audience.
+This review received a mixed response from the Nepali audience.